CodinGame/codingame-game-engine/runner/README.md

 <dependency>
   <groupId>com.codingame.gameengine</groupId>
   <artifactId>runner</artifactId>
-  <version>1.35</version>
+  <version>2.2</version>
 </dependency>
 ```
 Or a more recent version.

-Instantiate a `GameRunner` to launch a game with the `start()` method.
+Instantiate a `MultiplayerGameRunner` or a `SoloGameRunner` to launch a game with the `start()` method.
 This will create a temporary directory and start a server to serve the files of that directory.
 You need not stop the previous server to launch a new game.

 By default, you can access the game viewer for testing at [http://localhost:8888/test.html](http://localhost:8888/test.html).
 You may change the configuration of the game viewer by editing the `config.js` file.